-Vendor Standards, policies and procedures are reviewed on a regular basis and updated to reflect changes to market conditions, legal and regulatory requirements, business needs and best practices.
-In establishing Vendor Standards, policies and procedures, Stewardship Ontario will, to the extent reasonably possibly, seek to:
+Stewardship Ontario's vendor standards, policies and procedures are reviewed on a regular basis and updated to reflect ongoing dialogue with service providers, changes to market conditions, legal and regulatory requirements, business needs, and best practices.
+In establishing vendor standards, policies and procedures, Stewardship Ontario will, to the extent reasonably possible, seek to:

-- Provide predictability,
+- Provide predictability, - Foster openness and transparency.

-- Foster openness and transparency,
+- Make decisions without bias or prejudice,

-- Adhere to the principles of continuous improvement, and
+- · Adhere to the principles of continuous improvement, and

 - Promote competition.